EchoAppsTeam/js-sdk/docs/guides/how_to_develop_plugin/README.md

 The second step to make the dropdown appear in the UI is to define the rules to append the template.

 In order to specify the rules for the plugin template addition, we should call the {@link Echo.Plugin#extendTemplate "extendTemplate"} function of the plugin instance.
-Due to the fact that the final control view assembling is happening during its initialization, we need to call the function inside the "plugin.init" function as shown below:
+Due to the fact that the final app view assembling is happening during its initialization, we need to call the function inside the "plugin.init" function as shown below:

 	plugin.init = function() {
 		this.extendTemplate("insertAsFirstChild", "header", plugin.template);